canyousayyes/QuizAdminInterface/README.md

   * As you can see, there're many possible values of the total score, and there can be many ways to achieve the same total score.
   * When the `Calculate Possibilities` button is clicked, count how many possible values of the total score.
   * For each possible value, also count how many possible ways to achieve that total score.
-  * Output the result in a popup window using javascript `alert`.
+  * Output the result using javascript `console.log`.
   * Sample output for the exmaple quiz above:
     * Score = 3, count = 2
     * Score = 4, count = 3